jonathanwhitedev/python-jack/README.md

 - __As a visiting user, I would like a Casino themed game readily available.__

-As part of the UX specification and planning phase it was noted that there was a lack of free resources to play and practice games such as blackjack online in a safe enviroment, totally add free .
+As part of the UX specification and planning phase, it was noted that there was a lack of free resources to play and practice games such as blackjack online in a safe enviroment, totally ad free .

 - __As a visiting user, I would like a free blackjack related games.__

-Over three quarters of those surveyed (100), also came to agreement there were not many quizes online that were free.
-Many required signing up, and/or applications that wanted money for generated quizes on apps through App Store or Google Play, of which many were very poorly rated.
-Santa's Big Christmas Quiz will remain free to all and readily available to all who seek it.
+Over three quarters of those surveyed (100), also came to agreement there were not many casino games that were free and didn't require signup.

 - __As a visiting user, I would like something easy to use.__